bombasticSlacks/Aspirant/Game/Designing-Weapons.md

 ## Designing [Weapons](Weapons)
 Through play and when creating a character, you may be asked to select a weapon.
-You can use one of the sample weapons further in this chapter or design your own.
-Perhaps your village has a unique weapon, or a blacksmith has an idea for a unique weapon.
+You can use one of the [Example-Weapons](Example-Weapons.md) or design your own.
+Perhaps your character hales from a distant land which uses a unique weapon, or a blacksmith has an idea for a specialized weapon for your character's fighting style.

 To build a weapon:
 - Choose if it is Basic, Martial, or Exotic